pingidentity/terraform-docs/docs/getting-started/pingfederate.md

     </span>
 </div>

-## EARLY ACCESS
+## MINIMUM VIABLE PRODUCT (MVP) Release

-As of January 2024, the PingFederate Terraform provider is an early access release. **This status indicates that the provider is in active development and is subject to breaking changes.
+As of late January 2024, the PingFederate Terraform provider is an MVP release. **This status indicates that the provider is in active development and is subject to breaking changes.
 While available in the Terraform Registry, use of this provider is not recommended for production use at this time.**

 ## Requirements